itucsdb1950/itucsdb18/docs/source/developer/member1.rst

 meal menus and class information.

 .. figure:: ../ss/kutay.jpg
-  :scale: 50 %
+  :scale: 70 %
   :alt: map to buried treasure

-Here is tables:
+Tables and their sql codes are like given below:

 CLASS
 ^^^^^